raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_5.md

 ### Low-light and night-time photography

 Night-time photography using the Astro Pi's Camera Module is difficult.
-This is mostly because the very low chances of your program being run while the ISS is above a bright city without cloud cover.
+This is mostly because of the very low chances of your program being run while the ISS is above a bright city without cloud cover.
 The light sensitivity of the camera is quite good, but it needs to be used with the best software settings for the particular situation, and it is difficult to anticipate what those settings will be and include them in your program.
-Having the camera adapt to changing light conditions in real time is also tricky, especially when the camera is moving relative to the light source as is the case for the Astro Pis on the ISS.
+Having the camera adapt to changing light conditions in real time is also tricky, especially when the camera is moving relative to the light source, as is the case for the Astro Pis on the ISS.

 ### Size and number of images

-**Don't forget that your experiment is limited to producing 3GB of data.** Make sure you calculate the maximum amount of space that your measurements, including any saved image files, will take up, and that this does not exceed 3GB.
-Remember that the size of an image file will depend not only on the resolution but also on how much detail is in the picture: a photo of a blank white wall will be smaller than a photo of a landscape.
+**Don't forget that your experiment is limited to producing 3GB of data.** Make sure that you calculate the maximum amount of space that your measurements, including any saved image files, will take up, and that this does not exceed 3GB.
+Remember that the size of an image file will depend not only on the resolution, but also on how much detail is in the picture: a photo of a blank white wall will be smaller than a photo of a landscape.